westerndigitalcorporation/libmctp/README.md

 ```shell
 cargo fmt; cargo build; cargo test; cargo clippy
 ```

+The CI will also automatically run the above commands.

 If in doubt just open a PR and we can discuss from there.